 Some insurers offer a safety net of protection, in return for you paying additional premiums, for instance: “Safety net home protection – 25% extra of the home sum insured”

 Insurers are only obligated to cover you up to the amount you are insured for.
-However, your insurer has a duty to clearly inform you in writing that their liability is limited to a particular amount before the contract is entered into.

 Generally no. When you first take out a policy and at every renewal it is your obligation to review the amount of cover the insurer is offering to ensure that it meets your needs and expectations.